WesleyEvanMiller/copymyguy/README2.md

 # Main function to get quota usage across regions
 main() {
-    # Subscription ID to use
-    subscription_id="your-subscription-id"  # Replace with your subscription ID

-    # Set the subscription context
-    echo "Setting subscription to $subscription_id"
-    az account set --subscription $subscription_id
-    if [ $? -ne 0 ]; then
-        echo "Failed to set subscription to $subscription_id" exit 1
-    fi

-    # Verify the current subscription
-    current_subscription=$(az account show --query 'id' --output tsv) echo "Current subscription: $current_subscription"
-    if [ "$current_subscription" != "$subscription_id" ]; then
-        echo "Failed to set the correct subscription." exit 1
-    fi

     # List of regions to check
     regions=("eastus" "westus" "centralus")  # Modify this list based on your needs